saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ### Execution

+The cases are grouped in folders named after the syscall being tested.
-The test cases can be launched directly, but they need a TAP harness for the assertions to work.
+Since they're shell scripts, the test cases could be launched directly, but they still need a TAP harness for the assertions to work.
-They are usually executed through the `prove` harness, which is commonly included with `perl`.
+They are usually executed through the `prove` harness (which is commonly included with `perl`).

 ##### Architecture's chart

 {% mermaid() %}